 At Dechter & Moy Dentistry in Silver Spring MD, we are committed to providing our patients with the highest level of care.
 Part of that commitment involves incorporating state of the art dental technology into our practice.
 This allows us to create a more precise, personalized treatment plan.

 Advanced Dental Technology in Silver Spring, MD

 Digital x-rays can be used as an alternative to traditional x- rays.
-Digital x-rays emit a lower percentage of radiation, making it the ideal choice for most dentists.
-Digital x -rays also provide a more precise and accurate depiction of the intended x-ray site.
+They emit a lower percentage of radiation, making them the ideal choice for most dentists.
+Digital x -rays also provide a more precise depiction of the intended x-ray site.

 Computer Guided Dental Implants

 The planning and placement of dental implants require dentists to analyze the surrounding bone structure to find the most viable implantation site.
 State of the art dental technology like 3-D imaging, CBCT scanners, and digital x-rays allows our dentists to plan the most effective treatment.

 The dental technology used can help plan a more precise, detailed treatment plan for placing dental implants.
 With advanced dental technology-backed dental implants, patients can enjoy high-quality, long-lasting restorations.

 Today’s patients desire not only functional dentistry, but dentistry that is comfortable effective, and safe.
 What is unique about our laser is that it is an “all tissue” laser.
 It redefines the dental experience.

 The Waterlase iPlus offers us complete versatility across all tissue types.
 We can do all soft-tissue procedures as well as restorative procedures on hard tissue (teeth) often without an anesthetic.
 Imagine this minimally invasive dentistry on our young patients that are now simple and safe.
 It will not leave them anxious to return.